 However, if clinically justified radiographs had not been taken during this time, the claim would have been difficult to defend.

-This guidance was correct at publication 17/09/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 17/09/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.